powercodeacademy/phrg-rails-project/README.md

 7. Your forms should correctly display validation errors.
 Your fields should be enclosed within a fields_with_errors class and error messages describing the validation failures must be present within the view.

+8. Your application should contain Unit tests for at least 2 of your models.
+Start by adding `rspec` to your `Gemfile` and initializing it.
+Before you start, reach out to an instructor about getting some guidance for appropriate tests you may add.

-8. Your application must be, within reason, a DRY (Don't-Repeat-Yourself) Rails app.
+9. Your application must be, within reason, a DRY (Don't-Repeat-Yourself) Rails app.
 Logic present in your controllers should be encapsulated as methods in your models.
 Your views should use helper methods and partials to be as logic-less as possible.
 Follow patterns in the [Rails Style Guide](https://github.com/bbatsov/rails-style-guide) and the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).

-9. Your application should conform to Nitro's Ruby linting conventions.
+10. Your application should conform to Nitro's Ruby linting conventions.
 The `rubocop.yml` included in this repo should be copied over to your application and named `.rubocop.yml`.
 Then running `rubocop` from your application's root should return a `no offenses detected` message.
 (Notice you change the filename by adding a `.` to it.
 Don't forget to add "rubocop" to your Gemfile.)

-10. **Do not** use scaffolding to build your project.
+11. **Do not** use scaffolding to build your project.
 Your goal here is to learn.
 Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding.
-That’s why we do not allow the use of scaffolding for projects.
+That's why we do not allow the use of scaffolding for projects.

 ### Example Domains